-The department reviewed the accreditation information on the Joint Commission28 website for the out-of-state behavioral health hospitals owned and operated by Signature.
+The department reviewed the accreditation information on the Joint Commission website for the out-of-state behavioral health hospitals owned and operated by Signature.
 All 13 hospitals have Joint Commission accreditation, including the hospital in Illinois.
-Twelve of the 13 hospitals were considered comparable to the national patient safety and quality improvement goals identified on the website and there were no adverse licensing actions as a result of the surveys for the 12 hospitals.
-One facility in Las Vegas Nevada was determined to be below the national average during its 2014 survey.29 [source: Joint Commission compare website]
+Twelve of the 13 hospitals were

-28 The Joint Commission is an independent, not-for-profit organization that accredits and certifies more than 20,000 health care organizations and programs in the United States.
+&lt;sup>28 The Joint Commission is an independent, not-for-profit organization that accredits and certifies more than 20,000 health care organizations and programs in the United States.
 Joint Commission accreditation and certification is recognized nationwide as a symbol of quality that reflects an organization's commitment to meeting certain performance standards. [source: Joint Commission website]